From Shiga Kogen: How to Get to the Snow Monkey Park

-Nestled within the Joshi-netsu Mountain Range, Shiga Kogen is not only Japan’s most extensive area of interconnected ski fields, but the largest in all of Asia.
+Nestled within the Joshinetsu Mountain Range, Shiga Kogen is not only Japan’s most extensive area of interconnected ski fields, but the largest ski resort in Asia.
 It is also the closet significant ski fields to the Snow Monkey Park, and thus is extremely popular with visitors wanting to combine their ski trip with a visit to the park.

 In short, Shiga Kogen offers visitors world-class snow conditions in winter and a wealth of natural beauty and equally energetic pursuits in spring, summer, and autumn – including the stunning autumn leaves of Nagano.

-Visiting the Snow Monkey Park from Shiga Kogen
+Directions to the Monkey Park from Shiga Kogen